needle-mirror/com.unity.cloud.assets/Documentation~/use-case-create-files.md

 [!code-cs [behaviour-script](../Samples/Documentation/Manual/Usecases/UseCaseFileCreationExample.cs#Example_UIContent)]

-7. Open the `AssetManagementUI` script you created as described in [Get started with Asset SDK](get-started-management.md#Create-an-AssetManager) and replace the contents of the `Awake` function with the following code:
+7. Open the `AssetManagementUI` script that you created as described in [Get started with Asset SDK](get-started-management.md#Create-an-AssetManager) and replace the contents of the `Awake` function with the following code:

 [!code-cs [behaviour-script](../Samples/Documentation/Manual/Usecases/UseCaseSetupExamples.cs#UseCaseCreateFiles)]